Advanced benchmarking tool

-Side note: This tool needs root privileges for some benchmarking features.
+Side note: This tool needs root privileges for some benchmarking features (using the `–sudo` flag is preferred over calling temci with sudo directly).
 If you’re not root, it will not fail, but it will warn you and disable the features.

 There are currently two good ways to explore the features of temci: 1.
 Play around with temci using the provided tab completion for zsh (preferred) and bash 2.
 Look into the annotated settings file (it can be generated via temci init settings).

 A user guide is planned.
 Until it’s finished consider reading the code documentation.

 A documentation of all command line commands and options is given in the documentation for the cli module.

 A documentation for all available run drivers, runners and run driver plugins is given in the documentation for the run module

 The status of the documentation is given in the section Status of the documentation.

 Getting started with simple benchmarking